zaiste/ansible-passenger/README.md

 ansible-passenger
 =========

-Ansible role that installs Phusion Passenger for Ubuntu Xenial from the official APT.
+Ansible role that installs Phusion Passenger for Ubuntu from the official APT.

 Requirements
 ------------